 7. Commitment versus Forecast

 Commitment might be the most abused term in Scrum.
 It's related to the famous saying "we ask them for estimates and then treat them as deadlines".
-In organizations starting with Scrum some old school (project) managers fear the seemingly lack of grip that comes along with it.
+In organizations starting with Scrum, some old school (project) managers fear the seeming lack of grip that comes along with it.
 But luckily the Scrum Guide offered them 'commitment'.
 Development teams should commit themselves upfront to sprint results.
 No matter how complex (and by this unpredictable) the software, a hard commitment by the development team is a precondition.
-Should any unforeseen problems arise, than that's the problem of the development team, they gave their commitment, so they should fix it, just order some pizza and carry on!
+Should any unforeseen problems arise, then that's the problem of the development team, they gave their commitment, so they should fix it, just order some pizza and carry on!
 To me, commitment in this context smells.
 Therefore I prefer using the term 'forecast'.
 When planning a sprint, the team gives a forecast of the amount of functionality they think they can deliver, given the available amount of knowledge.
 But taking into account the complexity of software development, giving 100% guarantees and impossible and meaningless.
-I rather trust teams they will do everything that's possible to deliver a valuable, high quality product.
+I rather trust teams they will do everything that's possible to deliver a valuable, high-quality product.
 Fortunately, in the latest Scrum Guide commitment was actually replaced by forecast, I can only warmly welcome this.

 8. Resources versus People

 People are resourceful, but they are not resources.
 Johanna Rothman puts it nicely: "People are not the same as desks, licenses, infrastructure and other goods people need to finish their work."
 Organizations that often talk about resources when they actually mean people, usually also apply all the other 'smells' mentioned in this blog post.

 9. Requirements versus Desirements